-Vouchers offer another convenient way to pay for tests.
-Vouchers can be purchased online at www.pearsonvue.com/vouchers/pricelist by credit card either singly or in volume.
-To redeem a voucher as payment when scheduling a test, simply indicate voucher as the payment method and provide the voucher number.
-All vouchers are pre-paid.
-Vouchers are non-refundable and non-returnable.
+Vouchers offer another convenient way to pay for exams.
+They can be purchased online at https://voucherstore.pearsonvue.com/order?clientCode=MTREL by credit card, either individually or in bulk.
+To redeem a voucher as payment when scheduling an exam, select voucher as the payment method and provide the voucher number.
+All vouchers are prepaid, non-refundable, and non-returnable.

-Vouchers expire twelve (12) months from the date they are issued.
-Voucher expiration dates cannot be extended.
-The exam must be taken by the expiration date printed on the voucher.
+Vouchers expire twelve (12) months from the date they are issued, and expiration dates cannot be extended.
+An exam must be taken by the expiration date printed on the voucher.